 Garlic cloves planted in this way won’t produce garlic heads, but they will send up tasty greens that can be snipped and used in all kinds of recipes.
 One of the nice things about this kind of windowsill gardening is that it’s a frugal way to add flavor to wintertime cooking.

-For a container of garlic greens you’ll need 8-10 small garlic cloves, a small pot or other container with drainage holes, a saucer and potting soil.
+For a container of garlic greens you’ll need eight to 10 small garlic cloves, a small pot or other container with drainage holes, a saucer, and potting soil.